qbicsoftware/cookiecutter-templates-cli/README_DEVELOPMENT.md

 mvn cobertura:cobertura
 ```

 Similarly, we have configured the [Maven][maven] plug-ins to run integration tests.
-These tests are also under the `src/test` folder, but their names must end with _*IntegrationTest_, such as `DonutPortletUIIntegrationTest`.
+These tests are also under the `src/test` folder, but their names must end with _*IntegrationTest_, such as `DonutPortletIntegrationTest`.

 ### Test your code locally
 You can easily run the unit and integration tests for libraries you have written by using the `mvn test` command.
 This is, more or less, what our build system does.
 Take a look at the `.travis.yml` file located in the `common-files` if you want to know all implementation details related to how we do continuous integration.